idleberg/Bootstrap-Listr/README.md

 ## Installation

-Download the latest [stable release](https://github.com/idleberg/Bootstrap-Listr/releases) or clone the repository for the latest bleeding-edge development version.
+Download the latest [stable release](https://github.com/idleberg/Bootstrap-Listr/releases) or clone the repository for the latest development version.

 ## Usage